JosueGauthier/borgia_flutter_app/README.md

     - Sale by operator: A responsible operator registers on the application the person buying and the product purchased.
 (Functionality under deployment).

 ![borgiatradesysyt](https://user-images.githubusercontent.com/20337589/175981298-09230652-1a3d-4558-bda6-2598f3321de7.png)

+Admin features :

+- Possibility for administrators to create, modify, delete products and categories.
+- Possibility for administrators to modify existing stores.
+- Possibility to set up product sales by operator (an operator with authorizations can sell a product to a user)

 but also :